-In order to begin the financial aid process, each student is required to complete the Free Application for Federal Student Aid (FAFSA).
+In order to begin the financial aid process, each student is required to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 By entering EITC school code (011133) on your FAFSA, EITC will receive your FAFSA information.
 If other documents are required a letter will be sent from the Financial Aid Office.
 All required forms can be printed from our website and submitted to the EITC Financial Aid Office.